grpc/proposal/L69-cpp-core-event-manager.md

   // closure with true.
 The deadline here is an absolute time.
 The AlarmKey pointer
   // is an output parameter which can be used to cancel the alarm before it fires.
   // Note that the closure should not be blocking or long-running, as it would
   // block the worker thread in the EventManager from polling the file
   // descriptors.
 In case that the alarm is cancelled successfully in
-  // ConsistentCancel, the closure will be run with false in the calling thread of
+  // CancelAndRun, the closure will be run with false in the calling thread of
-  // ConsistentCancel.
-Callers of ConsistentCancel need to be cautious to avoid
+  // CancelAndRun.
+Callers of CancelAndRun need to be cautious to avoid
   // deadlock.
   virtual void ScheduleAlarmAt(gpr_timespec deadline, std::function<void(bool)> c, Priority priority, AlarmKey* key = nullptr) = 0;